Flexible Representative Democracy: An Introduction with Binary Issues: Adding Flexibility

 \subsection{Probabilistic Delegation}

-Instead of assuming that some fractions $(\alpha_1, \alpha_0)$ of voters delegate we investigate what happens if each voter chooses to delegate with some fixed individual probability.
-These results gives us an idea of how motivated or attentive voters must be to improve the outcome of FRD over RD.
-We assume here that all voter and candidate preferences are independent for all issues.
+We now investigate what happens if each voter chooses to delegate with some fixed individual probability.
+These results gives us an idea of how motivated or attentive voters must be to improve the outcome of FRD over Representative Democracy.